-For a team to work together and deliver desired results, it is important that they are in sync.
-A great way of strengthening teams and bringing teams closer is via Team-building activities.
+For a team to work together and deliver desired results, they must be in sync.
+A great way of strengthening teams and bringing them closer is via team-building activities.

-Team-building activities are nothing but quick games and exercises that are suitable to be done in the workplace or with work teams.
-They present a great way for employees to know each other better and learn each other’s strengths and weaknesses.
+Team-building activities are nothing but quick games and exercises suitable for being done in the workplace or with work teams.
+They present an excellent way for employees to know each other better and learn each other’s strengths and weaknesses.

-Apart from providing your employees a great time, these activities will also inculcate skills that they can use both in their professional as well as personal life.
+Apart from providing your employees a great time, these activities will also inculcate skills that they can use both in their professional and personal life.

 According to Business Dictionary, a cross-functional team is a “group of people with different functional specialties or skills.
 People who are responsible for carrying out all phases of a program from start to finish.”

 CFTs can exist as primary teams in the company or as additional teams on top of the main hierarchy structure.
 They naturally enhance communication within departments and create a cohesive work environment.
-Building cross-functional teams will not only lead to effective and faster results but will also aid in team motivation.
+Building cross-functional teams will lead to effective and faster results and aid in team motivation.

 5. Transparency and Fairness

 It seems that employees have won the war of talent.
 They now have higher bargaining power and unrealistic expectations from employers.
 A high degree of transparency in the workplace is non-negotiable.

 The key to retaining top talents is giving their very best on the job.
 When you set your employee’s salaries, be sure to be fair and consistent with the numbers.